-We have audited the accompanying balance sheet of GrowOp Technology Ltd. for the period from March 16, 2010 (inception) through December 31, 2010, and the related statements of operations, stockholders' equity, and cash flows for the period from March 16, 2010 (inception) through December 31, 2010.
-GrowOp Technology Ltd.'s management is responsible for these financial statements.
+We have audited the accompanying condensed balance sheets of GrowOp Technology Ltd. as of December 31, 2011 and for the period from March 16, 2010 (inception) through December 31, 2010, and the related condensed statements of operations, stockholders equity, and cash flows for the year ended December 31, 2011 and for the period from March 16, 2010 (inception) through December 31, 2010.
+GrowOp Technology Ltd.s management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.